CLSA/data_repository_organizer/README.md

 plaque cineloop
 ---------------
-Opal BL: clsa-dcs-images / Plaque / Measure.CINELOOP_1 (repeated)
+Opal BL: clsa-dcs-images / Plaque / Measure.CINELOOP_1 (repeated) (half downloaded - low priority)
 Opal F1: does not exist
 Opal F2: does not exist
 Opal F3: does not exist